-Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILIT IES AND SER VICES Educational and Cultural Facilities 2 The proposed project includes the installation of a new greenhouse on private land and will not contribute to any change in educational or cultural facilities or affect access to or capacity of educational or cultural facilities.
-Commercial Facilities 2 The proposed project includes the installation of a new greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILITIES AND SERVICES Educational and Cultural Facilities 2 The proposed project includes the purchase and installation of a Farm in the City on private land and will not contribute to any change in educational or cultural facilities or affect access to or capacity of educational or cultural facilities.
+Commercial Facilities 2 The proposed project includes the purchase and installation of a Farm in the City.
 The proposed project will increase agricultural production, resulting in a net positive impact to the applicant's farm commercial output and a positive benefit to surrounding commercial enterprises who purchase and sell the produce; however, the project will not put undue pressure on commercial facilities.
-Health Care and Social Services 2 The proposed project includes the installation of a new greenhouse on private land and will not affect access to or capacity of health care and social services.
-Solid Waste Disposal / Recycling 2 The proposed project includes the installation of a new greenhouse.
+Health Care and Social Services 2 The proposed project includes the purchase and installation of a Farm in the City on private land and will not affect access to or capacity of health care and social services.
+Solid Waste Disposal / Recycling 2 The project includes the purchase and installation of a Farm in the City.
 The proposed project may cause an increase in short-term generation of solid waste during construction.
 All construction debris will be disposed of at the proper facilities for the debris type (i.e., construction waste).
 The project will not contribute to long-term needs or changes to solid waste disposal and recycling.
-Wastewater / Sanitary Sewers 2 The installation of a new greenhouse is not expected to result in significant changes in wastewater or sanitary sewer generation.
+Wastewater / Sanitary Sewers 2 The purchase and installation of the Farm in the City, an electrical meter, electrical connections, and well water connection is not expected to result in significant changes in wastewater or sanitary sewer generation.
 Sewage will not be generated from the project.
 No new wastewater or sanitary sewer connections are required for this project.
-Water Supply 2 The proposed project includes the installation of a new greenhouse.
-The proposed project activities are not expected to result in significant changes to water supply.
-The current water supply is from a water cistern that is located on the roof of the applicant's home which is connected to Prasa/AAA.
-The new cistern will utilize rainwater as well as municipal water.
-The applicant is required to obtain authorization or permits from Prasa and/or AAA prior to expanding water connections.
-Public Safety - Police, Fire and Emergency Medical 2 The proposed project includes the installation of a new greenhouse on private land and will not affect public safety concerns such as police, fire, and emergency medical services.
-Parks, Open Space and Recreation 2 The proposed project includes the installation of a new greenhouse on private land and will not result in any changes to access or use of parks, open space, and recreation areas.
-Transportation and Accessibility 2 The proposed project includes the installation of a new greenhouse on private land and will have no relation to transportation services.
+Water Supply 2 The purchase and installation of a Farm in the City is expected to result in minor changes to water supply.
+The project will utilize an existing community water well; the applicant will obtain any necessary permits required for the new utility connection that will require a 15-foot PVC pipe from the container to the connection point off property.
+The applicant is required to obtain any authorization and/or permits from LUMA/PREPA for the water connection expansion.
+Public Safety - Police, Fire and Emergency Medical 2 The proposed project includes the purchase and installation of a Farm in the City on private land and will not affect public safety concerns such as police, fire, and emergency medical services.
+Parks, Open Space and Recreation 2 The proposed project includes the purchase and installation of a Farm in the City on private land and will not result in any changes to access or use of parks, open space, and recreation areas.
+Transportation and Accessibility 2 The proposed project includes the purchase and installation of a Farm in the City on private land and will have no relation to transportation services.
 The proposed activities will not result in any changes in transportation and accessibility.